weiyuan2020/mathnotes-of-xiehuimin/babyrudin_readingnotes/ref/babyrudin1976.md

 = K=1

 If all b,’s were O, the independence of Q would force all a;’s to be 0, a contradiction.
-It follows that some X, € S; is a linear combination of the other members of T; = S; © {y;,}.
+It follows that some X,  \in  S; is a linear combination of the other members of T; = S; © {y;,}.
 Remove this x, from 7; and call the remaining set S;.;.
 Then S;,, spans the same set as T;, namely X, so that S;,, has the properties postulated for S; with i + 1 in place of i.